patclrk/bizdurr/README.md

 ### Shorthand Schedule (Monday–Friday)

-For a typical 9-to-5 Monday through Friday schedule, use the shorthand format:
+For a fixed Monday through Friday schedule, use the shorthand format:

 ```python
 bd = BusinessDuration(